How can I help myself and others stay safe during my appointment?

 Are payment options available at Visique Greerton?

-Yes, we have Genoapay available at Visique Greeton.
+Yes, we have Genoapay and Afterpay available at Visique Greerton.

 You can apply to Genoapay via your smart phone or using our computer instore.
 Genoapay will send you a text to confirm your application, we then set up the transaction on collection and you get to take home your purchase.
 Simple as that!

-Genoapay allows you to pay Pay 10% upfront and the rest in 9 weekly automatic payments.
+Genoapay allows you to pay pay 10% upfront and the rest in nine weekly automatic payments.
 Pay each instalment on time and it won’t cost a cent more than the purchase price.
 If you miss a payment, there’s a $10 fee and a reminder to help keep you on track.

 You can check out more about